Ashish110110/People-Counting-System/README.md

-As my final year project, I designed a people counting system to count the number of people entering or leaving monitored zone using two approaches :
+As my final year project, I designed a smart IOT based people counting system to count the number of people entering or leaving monitored zone using two approaches :

 1. Using RaspberryPi and USB Webcam
 2. Using IR Sensors and Arduino UNO